YOUR QUESTIONS ARE WELCOME!

 HOW MUCH WILL IT COST TO ACHIEVE WHOLE BRAIN EMULATION AND TO MAKE MIND UPLOADING AN OPTION FOR ALL?

 The total cost is very hard to estimate.
-To know how much something costs you need to know exactly what needs to be done in terms of resources and labor.
+To know how much something costs, we need to know exactly what needs to be done in terms of resources and labor.

-Instead of looking at it as an engineering project (like building a bridge), look at it as a medical science program (for example, compared with programs that aim to understand and cure various forms of cancer).
+Instead of looking at it as an engineering project (like building a bridge), look at it as a medical science program (for example, a program that aims to understand and cure various forms of cancer).
 The first mind uploads will be of small animals.
 At some later point, human volunteers will have their minds uploaded in a controlled medical research trial.
-Ultimately, there will be a mature medical process for mind uploading.
-That process and its outcomes will get better over time.
-When fully developed, the procedure will also become cheaper.
+Ultimately, there will be a cautious, gradual process for mind uploading.
+This process and its outcomes will get better over time.
+When it is fully developed, the procedure will also become cheaper.

-If you consider the effort needed to be of an order of magnitude that resembles other medical science programs then it is apparent that the total costs involved will almost certainly be in the range of multiple billions of dollars.
+Based on the costs of other medical science programs, it is possible that the total costs involved will be in the range of multiple billions of dollars.

-That would be the cost to take our medical capabilities and our society to the point where anyone could mind upload as a routine option of our medical care.
-The expenses of the Carboncopies Foundation are much more modest, with its mission to educate, to connect researchers in new projects, and to curate the roadmap.
+This would be the cost of fully developing whole brain emulation as a widely accessible technology - at this point, patients could emulate their brains as a routine option of medical care.
+The expenses of the Carboncopies Foundation are much more modest.
+Our mission is to educate, to connect researchers in new projects, and to curate the roadmap towards WBE.
 We are run as a volunteer supported non-profit.